 Beautifully carved pair of vases by Lipok Esther.

-Special jar made for gifting purpose by Lipok Esther.
+Special jar made for gifting purposes by Lipok Esther.

-Tell us where can we can buy your products.
+R&L: Tell us where we can buy your products.

 Currently, I only retail to ‘Fusion Dimapur’ which is below Hotel Acacia in Nagaland.
 I take orders and sell from my own studio as well.
 I have just recently opened an Etsy account and hopefully, we’ll go live with that very soon.